FREE SHIPPING ON ALL AU ORDERS OVER $40

 January 30, 2019

-When you're on your period, your oestrogen levels are low, which can make your skins look more rough than usual.
-As well as drinking things full of antioxidants (we're fans of Qi Organic Matcha Green Tea!), we can rely on skincare to sort us out.
+When you're on your period, your oestrogen levels are low, which can make your skin look more rough than usual.
+As well as drinking things full of antioxidants (like a nice green tea), we can rely on skincare to sort us out.

 - Try a double-cleansing routine, beginning with an oil-based cleanser and following with something water-based.
-Ingredients like salicylic acid are your friends at this time.
+Ingredients like salicylic acid are your friends at this time as they can help to keep breakouts at bay.

-- Clear out any impurities with a clay mask.
+- Clear out any impurities and excess oils with a clay mask.

-As you get close to the end of your period, it's common for your skin to be a little dull and flaky.
+As you get close to the end of your period, it's common for your skin to look a little dull and flaky.
 But it's pretty easy to deal with!

 - Stick with gentle exfoliation.
 Have you tried a chemical exfoliant?
 Packed with naturally-occurring acids (like AHA's or BHA's), they're perfect for taking it easy on your skin but still brightening up your dry li'l face.